 Can you feel my pain?
 I then went back and removed the side shelves because those were, in fact, the ones installed incorrectly, and I flipped them around and reinstalled them the right way.
 Back together at last.

-The entire painted media console was distressed along the edges and sealed for protection.
+The entire painted media console is distressed along the edges and sealed for protection.
 The old hardware was removed and replaced with a pair of dark knobs.
 The dark knobs seem to suit the piece much better and tie together the dark words from the image transfer and the dark leg base creating a perfect balance.
 These dark knobs were removed from a vintage buffet that was also transformed with an image transfer.

 The Result – Painted Media Console with French Image Transfer